 General comments:

-This section relates to opening, quarterly and annual submission of information for individual entities.
+This section relates to annual submission of information for individual entities.

 In particular, S.28.02 is to be submitted by insurance undertakings engaged in both life and non-life insurance activity.
 Insurance and reinsurance undertakings other than insurance undertakings engaged in both life and non-life insurance activity shall submit S.28.01 instead.